tomjoht/tomjoht.github.io/_restapicourse/docapis_finished_doc_result.md

 If you have a lot of endpoints to document, you'll probably want to create templates that follow a common structure.

-Additionally, if you want to add a lot of styling to each of the elements, you may want to push each of these elements into a template by way of a script.
-I'll talk more about publishing in the next course, Publishing API Documentation.
+Additionally, if you want to add a lot of styling to each of the elements, you may want to push each of these elements into your template by way of a script.
+I'll talk more about publishing in the upcoming sections, Publishing API Documentation.